 However, the Central Coast kept calling her back, so she has since relocated in Cambria where she began developing her photography skills.

-“I was always interested in photography but was not so good at it before digital because I was always worrying about having to develop the film for my mistakes,” explained Elisabeth.
+“I was always interested in photography.
+But I was not so good at it before digital because I was always worrying about having to develop the film for my mistakes,” explained Elisabeth.
 “Now I take millions of pictures.
 You need target practice.
 If you don’t have practice on the shutter you miss moments.”

 Capturing Animals in Action